lindenb/jvarkit/docs/VCFBigWig.md

 Usage: vcfbigwig [options] Files
   Options:
-    -a, --aggregate
-      How to aggregate overlapping values: 'avg' average; 'median': median, 'first': use first, 'all' : print all the data
-      Default: avg
-      Possible Values: [avg, median, first, all]
     --bcf-output
       If this program writes a VCF to a file, The format is first guessed from the file suffix.
 Otherwise, force BCF output.
 The current supported BCF